Help to Buy (HTB) scheme

 You need to confirm details about the:

 - purchase value (if you are purchasing a property) or approved valuation (if you are self-building)

 - amount of deposit already paid.

-Once you have submitted your claim you will be provided with a claim reference.
+Once you have submitted your claim, you will be provided with a Claim Number.